dwyfrequency/search-hacker-news/README.md

 - will need to rework app component work better with router review grid setup for a better layout.

+media queries need to be added for input in header. (the current ones are not working)

 https://daveceddia.com/react-practice-projects/

 checkout: https://www.youtube.com/watch?v=oGB_VPrld0U&index=2&list=PLTTC1K14KAxHj6AftnRUD28SQaoVauvl3